agarzola/bustime/README.md

         ]
       }
     ]
+  },
+  {
+    rt: '2',
+    ...
   }
 ]
 ```

 The direction `id` whatever is returned by your BusTracker API.
 It can be a number, but also something like `'Inbound'`.
 This depends on how your BusTracker API is set up to identify route directions.

-**Please note:** This operation can take a while (up to a few seconds, depending on your API server’s load), so it’s recommended that you run this once while booting up your app or as part of a data collection script (from which you can commit it to a text file for later consumption.
+**Please note:** This operation can take a while (up to a few seconds, depending on your API server’s load), so it’s recommended that you run this once while booting up your app or as part of a data collection script (from which you can commit it to a text file for later consumption).
+Otherwise, you risk performance issues in your application.

 ---